How will I know if the school is supporting my child? How will I know how my child is doing? How is student progress monitored?

-- For children with more complex needs, we may create a Pupil Profile to share information, strategies and targets with all of your child’s teachers easily.
+- For children with more complex needs, we may create a Pupil Profile to easily share information, strategies and targets with all of your child’s teachers.
 You and your child are asked to help compile and review this document.
 Sometimes it is helpful to meet in school to review and plan together.
 At other times, a phone call or written communication is more appropriate.

-- Parent consultation evenings is an opportunity to discuss your child’s progress and needs and to find out about support options.
+- Parent consultation evenings are an opportunity to discuss your child’s progress and needs and to find out about support options.

-- We report to parents annually about their child’s attainment, targets and progress in each curriculum area in written reports.
+We provide parents with an annual written report about their child’s attainment, targets and progress in each curriculum area.

 - Parents are always welcome to contact their child’s Form Tutor or subject teachers at any time to discuss particular concerns as they arise.

-- The effectiveness, impact and quality of the support / interventions is reviewed half termly by the class teacher and the SENCo.
-This is feedback into the analysis of the child’s needs and the support is revised in light of the child’s progress and development.
+- The effectiveness, impact and quality of the support / interventions are reviewed half termly by the class teacher and the SENCo.
+This is fed back into the analysis of the child’s needs and the support is revised in light of the child’s progress and development.
 Parents will be informed about the impact of the support and interventions provided, enabling them to be involved in planning next steps.